Soichit/info495/README.md

 });
 </script>
 ```
-Run this code and see if the UI is displaying in the front-end.
+Run this code and see if the UI is displayed on the front-end.
 If the client token isn't valid, it will not show up so make sure your client token value is valid.
 The UI should like this:
 <img src="imgs/braintree-ui.png" />